Theresa Mah: Other roles in politics

-After winning the 2018 general election, J.B.
-Pritzker appointed Mah to his Transition Committee for Equality, Equity and Opportunity.
+After winning the 2018 general election, J. B. Pritzker appointed Mah to his Transition Committee for Equality, Equity and Opportunity.

 She supported the mayoral bids of Miguel del Valle in 2011 and Jesús "Chuy" García in 2015.
 In 2019, Mah supported Toni Preckwinkle's campaign for mayor.
 In the 2023 mayoral election, Mah criticized candidate Paul Vallas, describing him as “unfit” for office following a controversy surrounding "remarks on critical race theory".
 Mah endorsed García's 2023 candidacy for mayor.

+In the 2024 Democratic primary, Mah defeated incumbent Committeeman George Cárdenas by an eight point margin in a three-way race to become Committeewoman of Chicago's 12th ward.